There is something about the month March that always gives renewed optimism. The world just seems lighter, fresher and

 The Red comes from tesoo flowers and rose petals.
 Blue hues come from blueberry juice and jacaranda blossoms.
 For Green mix mint leaves or spinach with water.
 Yellow from marigold blooms and turmeric powder.
 For Magenta boil pieces es of beet-root in a cup of water to get that color.

-Take a pick, make a difference in splashing the color water and enjoy your Holi with instant cheer.
+Take a pick, make a difference in splashing the colored water and enjoy your Holi with instant cheer.
 HAPPY HOLI:)))

 A mood of nostalgia, replete with memories and a love for the past.
 Nice to combine this post with a nostalgia decor.
 The beautiful divided wooden box etched with thin brass carvings on the lid and all the four sides is from my in-laws home.
 The versatile box can be used as spice and nuts holder, thread and button holder or coin holder has a special place with our other heirloom pieceses.
 Pleasure in featuring this heirloom box for the first time in my blog post placing different color of powders for occasion like Holi.